Moving to Mexico is exciting! Just make sure that while youโre focused on your new home, you avoid these mistakes expats make in Mexico.

 Why?

-And there are a lot of benefits to obtaining residency in Mexico.
-Even if you donโt plan on moving to Mexico for another 2-3 years, you should still get residency sooner than later.
-After all, you donโt have to live in Mexico to remain a Mexican resident.
+If you plan to live in Mexico for longer than 6 months, you should apply for a residency visa.
+There are many benefits to obtaining residency in Mexico.
+Even if you don’t plan on moving to Mexico for another 2-3 years, you should still get residency sooner rather than later.

 Move to Mexico With Confidence